yguitton/training-material/topics/ecology/tutorials/ecoregiolifetraits/tutorial.md

 >
 {: .hands_on}

-## Clean scientific names for Worms API request
+## Clean scientific names for WoRMS API request

 This step is used tobe sure scientific names are written in the manner WoRMS API is able to manage it (only genus and species name or genus alone).